codr4life/snabl/README.md

   dup if: (< 2) _, (fib, dup - 1) swap + (fib, - 2)
 )
 ```

-#### Multiple Dispatch
-Snabl supports dispatching functions on multiple arguments.
-Each function name may have multiple implementations, as long as they have the same number of arguments with different types.

-#### Gradual Types
-Snabl allows but doesn't require specifying types of function arguments and variables.

 #### Reference Counting
 Snabl uses reference counting instead of garbage collection, which leads to more predictable performance and resource usage.